About the Wessex Institute of Technology

 International Conference Programme

 The Wessex Institute of Technology organises an extensive annual conference programme.
 These conferences are a product of the Institutes many formal international links and scientific contacts.
 Originally focused on physical sciences and engineering, the range of topics covered by the meetings has expanded to cover a wide variety of fields ranging from ecology to architecture.

 The Wessex Institute of Technology conference programme is particularly unique as papers presented at the conferences are available in hard cover and digital format.
 Digital versions of the papers presented can be downloaded from the WIT Press eLibrary where many papers are Open Access.

 WIT Press is the publishing arm of the Wessex Institute of Technology.
-It not only provides an essential contribution to the smooth running of the Institute’s conferences by publishing the proceedings but also produces a number of journals, specialised monographs and edited works.
+It not only provides an essential contribution to the smooth running of the Institute’s conferences by publishing the proceedings but also produces a number of specialised monographs and edited works.

 The Wessex Institute of Technology is associated with the creation of the Boundary Element Method through the pioneering work of the Institute’s founder and Director, Professor Carlos Brebbia.
 Many developments at the Institute have been incorporated in a general purpose computer simulation code called BEASY (Boundary Element Analysis System).

 The BEASY software company (www.beasy.com) was formed to develop and maintain the BEASY code as a service to industry.
 It provides a valuable service to major industries such as aerospace, automotive, mechanical, offshore and naval, as well as specialised applications in fields such as biomedicine, electromagnetics and fracture mechanics amongst many others.